He found the path to North Fort. Jonathan could not describe it as a road. That would be overly generous, no matter how maps recorded it.

 The farmer’s eyes widened.

-Grabbing the man’s throat, the giant raised him to eye level.
+Clutching the man’s throat, the giant raised him to eye level.
 Then, with a vicious smile, dumped him back into the tomatoes.

 They all laughed again.

 Her father, the farmer staggered back to his feet, breathing hard.
 He stepped forward unsteadily, tottered, almost collapsing again, but gave a determined kick to the officer’s side.

 Groaning, the commandant recoiled in pain.
 Momentarily distracted from his perverse intentions, he released the maid, who sprinted away.
 Her father stood his ground as the other soldiers drew their swords.

 The giant straightened, snarling, “Fool!
 You’ve forfeited your life!”
 Fueled by a dark rage, the commandant struck the farmer, sending him sprawling to the ground in a gasping heap.